Interview with Chef Walter Staib

 "Always be willing to experiment and try something new." - Chef Walter Staib

-Chef Walter Staib is a third generation restaurateur with over 40 years experience in the kitchen.
-He is also the person responsible for rescuing our historic City Tavern Restaurant that was originally established in 1773 and was the social and economic center for a young Philadelphia.
+Chef Walter Staib is a third-generation restaurateur with over 40 years of kitchen experience.
+He saved Philadelphia’s historic City Tavern Restaurant, which was established in 1773.
+This landmark once served as the social and economic hub of a young nation.

-Chef Staib has won more awards than I can list here but some of the more notable ones include the prestigious Knights Cross of the Order of Merit of the Federal Republic of German, Seven Stars & Strips Award for Excellence in Hospitality, Five Star Diamond Award for both Chef and Restaurant by the American Academy of Hospitality Sciences, Food Art’s Silver Spoon Award plus many more.
+Chef Staib’s accolades are impressive.
+He’s received the Knights Cross of the Order of Merit of the Federal Republic of Germany, the Seven Stars & Stripes Award for Excellence in Hospitality, and the Five Star Diamond Award for both Chef and Restaurant.
+Food Art’s Silver Spoon Award is just one more honor in a long list.

 Chef, When did you realize you wanted to be a professional chef?